PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 We use an `else` to just default to "a is less than b".

 # Functions
 Lets "define" a group of code that "does" something.
-Delete all our boring code and type in the following.
+Delete all our boring code and type in the following. ("def" is short for definition in Python).

 ```py
 # defining a function that we can use later